Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

-The original data set can be reconstructed from the retained components with $A^{\text{recon}} = A^{\text{pca}}V^{*T} + A^{\text{mean}} \approx A$.
-Fig.~\ref{fig: pca quality}(a) shows an example reconstruction of one of the data sets which comprised $A$.
-The point-wise absolute difference between the reconstructed and original data file is shown in Fig.~\ref{fig: pca quality}(b), which is very small relative to the magnitude of the measurements.
+The original data set can be reconstructed from the retained components with $\mathcal{A}^{\text{recon}} = \mathcal{A}^{\text{pca}}V^{*T} + \mathcal{A}^{\text{mean}} \approx \mathcal{A}$.
+Fig.~\ref{fig: pca quality}(a) shows an example reconstruction of one of the data sets which comprised $\mathcal{A}$.
+The point-wise difference between the original and reconstructed data is shown in Fig.~\ref{fig: pca quality}(b), which is very small relative to the magnitude of the measurements.
 Fig.~\ref{fig: pca quality}(c) shows that with only 5 retained principal components, over $99.9\%$ of the information content in the original data set was preserved.
 Thus, retaining just the first few components successfully describes the majority of the variation in the data set and results in minimal information loss.
 Furthermore, there is a negligible benefit in retaining any additional components.

-The new orthogonal basis which is obtained can now be used to transform any new DIC data which is on the same grid as that used for training.
+This work focuses on calibration in the spatial domain, which requires reconstruction of the displacement fields from the surrogate predictions of the PCA singular values as previously described.
+However, calibration may also be performed in the spectral domain, in which case the surrogate predictions of the PCA singular values would be used directly in the calibration along with dimensionally reduced experimental data.
+The steps needed to transform the measured DIC data are briefly discussed here.
+The new orthogonal basis which is obtained can be used to transform any new DIC data which is on the same grid as that used for training.
 In an experimental example, the DIC data would need to pre-processed before applying the PCA transformation in order to obtain measured values on an identical grid as that used for the PCA training.
-Since the same model is being used for the data generation process and model calibration in this case, no pre-processing of the data was necessary.
-Thus, as experimental data is collected (or simulated in this case), the PCA transformation can be used to express the high-dimensional data $A^{\text{new}} \in \mathbb{R}^{1 \times v}$ in a low-dimensional space, $A^{\text{new}}V^{*} \in \mathbb{R}^{1 \times p}$.
+If the same model were being used for the data generation process and model calibration---as in this case, no pre-processing of the data would be necessary.
+Thus, as experimental data is collected (or simulated), the PCA transformation can be used to express the high-dimensional data $\mathcal{A}^{\text{new}} \in \mathbb{R}^{1 \times v}$ in a low-dimensional space, $\mathcal{A}^{\text{new}}V^{*} \in \mathbb{R}^{1 \times p}$.
+Further considerations of the two approaches for calibration---field vs spectral domain---can be found in Sec.~\ref{sec: discussion}.